dcunited001/veewee_arch-2012.10.06/README.md

 are installed.
 So you can get the VM to run as little as 256MB of mem.

 #### Note - ISO not included:
-I did not include the Arch ISO file into the project.
-Make sure you download this from a reputable source.
+> I did not include the Arch ISO file into the project.
+Make sure you download this
+> from a reputable source.
 There are lots of sketchy search results.
-The ISO I used is named **archlinux-2012.10.06-dual.iso**.
+The ISO I used
+> is named **archlinux-2012.10.06-dual.iso**.

+#### Note - Grub/Initramfs issues:
+> Need to look into it further, but after the basebox is completed,
+> it looks like there's a few issues with restarting the VM.
+When GRUB appears,
+> you'll need to select the second option, the fallback initramfs.
+Otherwise, the box gets stuck
+> when loading the initramfs.

 Set up:
 =======